michijs/michijs/README.md

 If you want a library that:

-- Do NOT uses virtual-dom
+- Do NOT uses Virtual-DOM

 - Uses standard APIs to build web components